tomwolfe/heat-pump-defrost/README.md

 Heat pumps are super efficient above 40F or so.
 I'm in a rental house so I can't install a split/mini split system.
 I'm mostly looking to save on my liquid propane bill since right now (Aug 2021) propane is about $1.87/gal and my time-of-use electric is between $0.06-0.12/kWh. [calculator for heating cost](https://www.efficiencymaine.com/at-home/heating-cost-comparison/).
 It could potentially save a few hundred dollars per year on heating until it gets below freezing (Northen Wisconsin here).
 Seemed worth the $50 in parts and it's kind of a fun project.
 Win win.

 # Issues
-The LCD display gets corrupted after turning on and off the relay.
+(seems resolved in latest iteration) The LCD display gets corrupted after turning on and off the relay.
 My relay does have a flyback diode so I don't think it's that.
 It's also optically isolated.
 I've tried powering from a different circuit than the air conditioner, twisting the positive and negative wires to the relay from the Arduino and wrapping the Arduino in foil to act as a faraday cage.
 None of that helped.
 I could try a separate power supply for the relay, a solid state relay, running the LCD in 8-bit mode rather than 4-bit or putting a filtering capacitor on the clock of the LCD.
 I was able to solve it with a software hack (see function displayReset()).

 # credits
 Idea from [Franklin Hu](https://www.youtube.com/watch?v=wpsMVukBvG0&t=152s).